mindaugasw/forum-app/docs/README.md

 ### Introduction

-Goal of the project is to create an ordinary discussion forum, for learning purposes.
+Goal of the project is to create a general-purpose discussion forum, for learning purposes.
 The forum allows users to discuss any topics with other users, by browsing threads and creating their own, leaving comments on any existing threads.
 Users can vote on others' threads or comments and express their opinion about that content.

 **Note: frontend app is still under development.
 Backend API, however, is already mostly finished and fully functional.**